freefallcid/dominicreich-jekyll-2019/src/_work/software.md

 ## Leitungslängenberechnung

 This is a tool to calculate the maximum of lenght of a electrical circuit in a building.
-It refers **austrian law**.
+It refers to **austrian law**.

 {% notice danger %}
-#### Don't forget to use your brain!
+#### :exclamation: Don't forget to use your brain!

 It might sound harsh---but you shouldn't rely on this app as there could be still some bugs in the app.
+Have a look at the code yourself to verify my calculations.
 {% endnotice %}

 {% figure caption:"Fill out the textfields and hit **BERECHNEN** to calculate the lenght.
 On other tabs you find other functions as well." %}